 Many athletes don’t like to eat whilst they are playing as they find the food can sit in their stomach, in these cases, specialised sports foods such as gels, energy bars and sports drinks can be useful as they digest rapidly.

-Players should work closely with an Accredited Sports Dietitian to trial nutrition strategies during training and matches to find which foods work best for each player.
+Players should work closely with an Accredited Sports Dietitian to trial nutrition and hydration strategies during training and matches to determine which foods and fluids work best for each player.

-If players have less than 8-12 hours between training sessions or are playing in a tournament setting with multiple matches across a number of days then they should prioritise recovery nutrition as soon as possible after finishing the match
+If players have less than 8-12 hours between training sessions or are playing in a tournament with multiple matches across a number of days then they should prioritise recovery nutrition as soon as possible after finishing the match.

 Recovery meals and snacks should contain carbohydrate (fuel), protein (for muscle repair and development) and plenty of fluids and electrolytes to replace sweat losses.
 Plenty of vegetables should also be included to complete nutrition recovery and support gut and immune health.